 Does Instax Mini 11 save photos?

 No, the instax Mini 11 does not save photos to a memory card since it is an analog instant film camera.
-When you take an image the camera will instant eject the film inside of the camera and the Instax Mini film will fully develop in around 90 seconds.
+When you take an image the camera will instantly eject the film inside of the camera and the Instax Mini film will fully develop in around 90 seconds.

 How to put film in Instax Mini 11?